whopavan/gfinstall/README.md

 # Google Fonts Installer (gfinstall)
-Google font installer (gfinstall) can install google fonts directly from your terminal.
+GFInstall is a simple shell script that helps to install google fonts directly from your terminal.
+When you press tab it tries to auto-complete the font name you're looking for.
-One good thing, when you double tab it will try to auto complete font name so you can get your font installed faster.

 ### Install
 ```